NTB profile photo

 Overview

 Nathalie Bull joined 3PB in 2019, practicing exclusively in family law.
 Before joining 3PB Nathalie practiced as a barrister for 12 years at another Midlands based Chambers.
-Prior to that, she worked in a large Solicitors firm as an Advocate.
+Prior to that, she worked in a national law firm as an in-house Advocate.

 Regardless of whether the case is child or finance related, Nathalie steers each case in a progressive manner with a view to concluding the proceedings efficiently at the earliest stage.
 She prides herself on her high record of agreed settlements reached between the parties in her cases.

-Nathalie is an accomplished negotiator and advocate and she communicates effectively with her opponents and the judiciary to achieve the desired result.
+As an accomplished negotiator and advocate, Nathalie communicates effectively with her opponents and the judiciary to achieve the desired result.
 Nathalie has an eye for detail, she thoroughly prepares her cases and she strives to achieve the best possible result for her clients.

 In her spare time Nathalie enjoys keeping fit by running and horse riding.
 She loves travelling and spending time with her family.